-Though the park’s caretakers are asking that guests limit their visit to two hours, that’s more than enough time to roam the 65 acres of conservation land.
-About a 35-minute drive from Boston, the tranquil arboretum is home to a variety of trees, of course, as well as stone dust paths dotted with benches, a gorgeous grape arbor, a boardwalk that criss crosses over a bog, and fragrant flower gardens that are sure to inspire your own green thumb.
+About a 35-minute drive from Boston, the 65 acres of this tranquil arboretum are home to a variety of trees, of course, as well as stone dust paths dotted with benches, a gorgeous grape arbor, a boardwalk that criss crosses over a bog, and fragrant flower gardens that are sure to inspire your own green thumb.

 Leominster State Forest, Leominster